dzigibro/WalletTaser/README.md

 - `DELETE /vendors/{vendor}`
   - Removes a saved classification to reset future prompts.
 - `POST /auth/register`
+  - Body: `{ "email": "alice@example.com", "password": "Secret123!" }` to
+    create an account.
+A verification code is generated and must be confirmed before reports and assets unlock.
+- `POST /auth/verify`
-  - Body: `{ "username": "alice", "password": "Secret123!", "tenant_name": "Household" }` to create a new tenant + user in one step.
-Returns a bearer token for immediate use.
+  - Body: `{ "email": "alice@example.com", "code": "123456" }` to exchange a
+    verification code for a bearer token.
+Until verified, summaries and assets stay masked.

 ### 🖼️ Web Dashboard